Abstract

 Conclusions

 Our study identified multiple locally evolving lineages transmitted between cattle and humans persistently associated with E. coli O157:H7 illnesses for up to 13 years.
-Of concern, there was a dramatic shift in the local persistent lineages toward strains with the more virulent stx2a-only profile.
-We hypothesize that the large proportion of disease associated with local transmission systems is a principal cause of Alberta’s high E. coli O157:H7 incidence.
+Of concern, there was a dramatic shift in locally persistent lineages toward strains with the more virulent stx2a-only profile.
+Locally persistent lineages may be a principal cause of the high incidence of E. coli O157:H7 in locations such as Alberta and offer opportunities for understanding the disease ecology supporting E. coli O157:H7 persistence, as well as for local prevention efforts.

 Introduction